MetaMask/metamask-docs/docs/guide/create-dapp.md

   //------Inserted Code------\\
   const MetamaskClientCheck = () => {
-    //Now we check to see if Metamask is installed if (!isMetaMaskInstalled()) {
+    //Now we check to see if MetaMask is installed if (!isMetaMaskInstalled()) {
       //If it isn't installed we ask the user to click to install it onboardButton.innerText = 'Click here to install MetaMask!';